SEND/Inclusion

 Our staff team receive a range of training to support their understanding of barriers to learning caused by SEMH difficulties.
 We are a Trauma Informed school who hold positive relationships at the heart of all we do.
 Staff are 'Step On' and 'Step Up' trained and work with a range of outside professionals to meet specific, individual needs.
 They are confident in working with children to develop their social, emotional and mental health needs to enable them to engage fully with school life and learning.
 The school has a clear anti-bullying policy and supports pupils to develop friendships and social skills through targeted intervention.

 Our close work with the community has demonstrated that we need to provide a calm, emotionally stable environment for our children and families.
-We have highly successful strategies for engaging with parents and carers including through the important work of our Learning Support Team and Learning Catalyst.

 What training have staff supporting pupils with SEND had or are receiving?